Backup and Restore

 - Settings (theme, sync config, font sizes)

-Backups do not include jot media (images, files, audio, drawings).
-Those are handled separately via downloads and tags.
+Backups do NOT include jot media (images, files, audio, drawings).
+Those are handled separately through downloads and tags.

 Encrypted backup